-Best in Class is a 2018 Edinburgh Fringe show, curated and presented by Sian Davies, which aims to showcase the rich talent of working class comedians.
+Best in Class is a crowd funded profit sharing show that champions the rich talent of working class comedians.

 Best in Class was founded by comedian Sian Davies, who was fed up of class, money and social status being used as a barrier to performing.
 In 2018 she was invited to audition for a spot on an Edinburgh Fringe show, if successful she was told she would have to pay £1800 to the promoter by the end of the week to secure her place.
 She set up a crowdfunding page to help with her costs.
 Within an hour the promoter called her back and dropped her from the audition.
 Apparently she was not the sort of person they wanted to work with.